madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-Virt-Manager.md

 sudo setfacl -m default:m::rwx /data/share
 ```

-New files are in guest are created as not-shareable with the group.
+New files are in guest are created as non-shareable with the group.
 The above does not work as somehow default and mask ACL is ignored for new files.
 A permission fix is need in host after creation of new files guest:

 ```bash
 $ sudo setfacl -R -m u:libvirt-qemu:rwx,u:$(id -un):rwx /data/share